Nitrogen has an atomic number 7 with an electronic configuration of 1s² 2s² 2p³. This means those 7 electrons are across these three orbitals.

 Nitrogen can form 3 covalent bonds with another atom of nitrogen to get a ground-state electron configuration.

-Thus sharing 3 electrons and completing the octet in both atoms.
+Thus, it shares 3 electrons and completes the octet in both atoms.

 Configuration in different forms of nitrogen.